making AI models more efficient in sequential learning by focusing on the essential parts of the data

 Paul’s previous work has focused on distributed systems, particularly federated systems, in which multiple clients learn data locally and then send this information to a global server.

-Recently, he has been focusing on so-called base models, for example for image recognition, and on the integration of continuous learning in an environment with limited memory.
-“I’m working on how we can incrementally train the Vision Transformer on a more economical model,” explains Paul.
+Recently, he has been focusing on foundational models, for example for image recognition, and on the integration of continual learning in an environment with limited memory.
+“I’m working on how we can incrementally train the Vision Transformer on a more economical fashion,” explains Paul.
 “It’s about making models more efficient in sequential learning by focusing on the essential parts of the data,” he explains.
 This research could help to reduce the memory requirements and computing power for machine learning.

 Subarnaduti Paul